Devotional Thought : Isaiah 40:29-31

 He gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall; but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.
 Isaiah 40:29-31

-Often we want to be those who “soar on wings like eagles” or at least “run and not grow weary” yet generally these are special times in our lives, the mountain top experiences, the one-offs.
-As Constable writes in his commentary “…exceptional flying…occasional running do not require, as does the constant walking, an ever-flowing stream of grace.”
+Often we want to “soar on wings like eagles” or at least “run and not grow weary,” yet generally these are special times in our lives, the mountain top experiences, the one-offs.
+Constable quotes Grogan in his commentary, “… the exceptional flying and the occasional running do not require, as does the constant walking, an ever-flowing stream of grace.”

 What we most need is an ever-flowing stream of grace so we can consistently and cheerfully walk in God’s ways.
 By comparison to flying and running, walking seems a bit dull.
 Yet God highly values persistence and wants to produce “patient endurance” in our lives (2 Thessalonians 3:5, 2 Peter 1:6 NLT).

-When we wait for a bus.
-We wait expectantly, looking for the bus to come.
+When we wait for a bus, we wait expectantly, looking for the bus to come.
 We wait believing that though it may not come when we think it should, it will come.
-Unlike waiting for a bus, we are not wasting time when we wait in faith, in fact, our strength is renewed and our faith grows.
+Unlike waiting for a bus, we aren’t wasting time when we wait in faith, because our strength is renewed and our faith grows.